samogorm/loki/readme.md

 ## Get Started With This Repo

 1. Clone this repo `git clone https://github.com/samogorm/oauth-api.git`.
+2. cd in to the cloned directory.
-2. Run `npm install`.
+3. Run `npm install`.
-3. Add a *.env* file in the root directory.
+4. Add a *.env* file in the root directory.
-4. Copy the enviroment variables from *.env.example* into *.env*.
+5. Copy the enviroment variables from *.env.example* into *.env*.
-5. Update the environment variables if needed.
+6. Update the environment variables if needed.
-6. Run `npm run start:dev`.
+7. Run `npm run start:dev`.
-7. Open browser and go to http://localhost:5000/api/v1/test.
+8. Open browser and go to http://localhost:5000/api/v1/test.
-8. If you can see a JSON response message saying "Success!" then you are all up and running.
+9. If you can see a JSON response message saying "Success!" then you are all up and running.

 ## Tech Stack
-* GraphQL
-* Apollo
 * MongoDB
 * Express
 * TypeScript